-From the enterprise perspective, IP transit happens when an enterprise connects to an ISP for the purpose of reaching the entire internet, it is known as IP transit.
+From the enterprise perspective, IP transit happens when an enterprise connects to an ISP for the purpose of reaching the internet.
 This should not be confused with connecting to an ISP over border gateway protocol (BGP) peering for internet connectivity.
 BGP peering is a network definition, not an ISP definition.
 Additionally, peering is only for a participant’s prefixes and their directly connected peer.

 Plan a full peering lifecycle